travis-ci/docs-travis-ci-com/user/reference/overview.md

 ## GPU VM Instance Size

 You can choose to run your GPU builds on various GPU "sizes".
-All you need to do is type the appropriate instance size to your `.travis.yml` using the following tags and one of the available values:
+All you need to do is type the appropriate instance size in your `.travis.yml` using the following tags and one of the available values:

 ```yaml
 vm: